1tylermitchell/NME/README.md

 Spatialguru Scripts
 ======================

+* **ogr_dumptopo.py** - convert linestrings into nodes and edges CSV lists.
+Sample output from natural earth admin boundary lines included.
+Nodes output has x,y,z data and an ID.
+Edges has ID, node_to and node_from that point to node ID.

+   > Usage: python ogr_dumptopo.py ne_boundary.gml nodes.csv edges.csv

-* ogr_explode.py - blast apart those nasty polygons and linestrings into their atomic (point) pieces!
+* **ogr_explode.py** - blast apart those nasty polygons and linestrings into their atomic (point) pieces!
    The script outputs a CSV file with x,y,z structure for each node in all the input features.
    Option takes 3rd dimension from a named field in the input file.